nsd-sergio/Ed-Fi-DataImport/DataImport.E2E.Tests/README.md

 ## Run

-Before running, you need to specify the URL, username and password in an .env file.
+Before running, you need to specify:

+- URL: From Data Import
+- Username and Password: From current user created
+- API_URL: Is the combination of URL + /WebApi/data/v3
+- API_Version: Is the version from ODS installed (i.e. 6.1)
+- key and secrect: From the application created on Admin App.

 File .env.example is a guide about how to set the variables.

-To execute the tests, run `npm test`
+To execute all the tests, run `npm test`

 ## Debug